 Persons with Disabilities

 The Ministry of Social Solidarity and Inclusion is responsible for protecting the rights of persons with disabilities.
 The Ministry of Health is responsible for treating mental disabilities.
 In many municipalities, children with disabilities were unable to attend school due to accessibility problems.
-The Council of Ministers approved a national inclusive-education policy in 2019; however, the government had not implemented the policy by year’s end.
 Schools lacked wheelchair access and other infrastructure for inclusive education, according to a national disabilities NGO.

 Service providers noted domestic violence and sexual assault against persons with disabilities was a growing concern.
 They indicated the police and judiciary were slow to respond to such incidents.

 Persons with mental disabilities accused of crimes are entitled by law to special protections.

 HIV and AIDS Social Stigma

 According to civil society organizations, HIV and AIDS patients experienced social stigma and were, as a rule, ostracized by their families and communities.
 The national HIV/AIDS commission provided training to medical staff on fair and humane treatment for HIV/AIDS patients, with the goal of reducing discrimination patients encountered at hospitals and medical centers.

 Acts of Violence, Criminalization, and Other Abuses Based on Sexual Orientation and Gender Identity